 Messages from the Oracle integrating server are in the format ORA-xxxxx or PLS-xxxxx, where xxxxx is a code number.
 ORA-xxxxx is followed by text explaining the error code.
-Refer to the Oracle Database Error Messages Release 2 (10.2) for explanations of these errors.

 For example:

 '''

 PLS-00306: wrong number or types of arguments in call to 'MQOPEN'

 ORA-06550: line7, column 3:

 PL/SQL: Statement ignored

 '''